25 Days of Metrics: 2021 Year in Review

 Time is valuable.
 You do not want your customer to spend time unsatisfied with your product, and if they are, you want to learn about it and fix it.

-Our second-to-last metric in the countdown to the holidays is Time to Value, which measures the duration of time that passes before your customer finds true value within your product.
+Our second-to-last metric in the countdown to the holidays is Time to Value, which measures the duration of time that passes before your customer finds true value in your product.

 Read more about Time to Value in Edition 24 of the Metric Stack Newsletter.